Drug Treatment for Opiates

 - Sleep study if an individual continues to struggle with sleep after the acute withdrawal phase

 - Tools to address the underlying issues that contributed to substance use

 - Treatments such as massage and acupuncture that balance the nervous system

 - Opportunities for daily exercise

 - Connection and fun with others

 Sabino Recovery utilizes both naturopathic medicine and allopathic, or Western medicine.
-Our medical director is a naturopath and the use of nutraceuticals is promoted.
-Using nutraceuticals assists residents in healing without the use of pharmaceutical drugs.
-In addition, we also employ allopathic providers of psychiatric and psychological services.
-The two medicinal philosophies are not in conflict; but rather, work closely together to provide residents the maximum benefits of medical care.
+With nutraceuticals, residents can often heal without the use of pharmaceutical drugs.
+We also provide allopathic psychiatric and psychological services.
+The two medicinal philosophies are not in conflict but work closely together to provide residents the maximum benefits of medical care.

-Integrative therapies are not adjunct treatment at Sabino Recovery; each is a critical part of the clinical program.
-Both the quantity and variety of integrative offerings allow for more individualization of the treatment plan as well as additional support for resident healing.
+Each integrative therapy is a critical part of our clinical program.
+The quantity and variety of integrative therapies that we offer allow us to individualize each person’s treatment plan as well as provide additional support for resident healing.

 Some examples of our Integrative offerings are: